awsdocs/amazon-workspaces-administration-guide/doc_source/byol-windows-images.md

 To create an image for BYOL, you must first export the VM from your virtualization environment\.
 The VM must be on a single volume that is at least 10 GB and smaller than 80 GB\.
 For more information, see the documentation for your virtualization environment and [Export Your VM from its Virtualization Environment](https://docs.aws.amazon.com/vm-import/latest/userguide/vmimport-image-import.html#export-vm-image) in the *VM Import/Export User Guide*\.

 **Important**
 Before you export the VM from your virtualization environment, verify that the VM meets the requirements for running Sysprep\.
-However, do not run Sysprep\.
+Test run Sysprep on the image to make sure it works, but do not run Sysprep on the image that you upload for BYOL\.
 Amazon WorkSpaces runs Sysprep as part of the BYOL image creation process\.
 For information about Sysprep, see [Sysprep \(System Preparation\) Overview](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/sysprep--system-preparation--overview) in the Microsoft documentation\.

 ## Step 4: Import the VM as an Image into EC2<a name="windows_images_import_image_ec2_byol"></a>